 Why do people think the geisha are courtesans or prostitutes?

 “Remember, Chiyo, geisha are not courtesans.
 And we are not wives.
 We sell our skills, not our bodies.
 We create another secret world, a place only of beauty.
 The very word “geisha” means artist and to be a geisha is to be judged as a moving work of art.” ― Arthur Golden (Memoirs of a Geisha)

 Geisha are not courtesans.
 The image of geisha as prostitutes was popularized by American soldiers after World War II.
-Geisha have always been a symbol of beauty and elegance, so girls from lower social classes tended to introduce themselves to American soldiers as geisha.
+The geisha has always been a symbol of beauty and elegance, so girls from lower social classes tended to introduce themselves to American soldiers as geisha.
 That’s how the myth spread all over the world.

 Oiran vs Geisha (Prostitute vs. Artist)

 During the Edo Period, there were courtesans working arm-in-arm with geisha at the same entertainment districts.
 They were called Tayū ( 太夫 ) and Oiran ( 花魁 ).
-Tayu were the high-ranked courtesans, dressed in amazingly flashy kimono and wearing heavy hairstyles.
+Tayu was the high-ranked courtesans, dressed in amazingly flashy kimonos and wearing heavy hairstyles.

 They also used to practice art, so customers paid a lot of money to meet them.
 Oiran is a term for courtesans in general.
 The oiran profession vanished around the Edo period, as the geisha profession (not providing any sexual service) became more successful and profitable.
 During the Edo period, it was more fashionable to please the mind with art, rather than the body with mundane activities.
 Prostitution was later banned by Japanese law and it marked the definite end of the oiran profession.

 Geisha and Oiran look completely different.
-Different from oiran, It is a significant time-consuming act for a geisha to put on and put off her clothes.
+Unlike the oiran, It is significantly time-consuming for a geisha to put on and take off her clothes.